Will Israel ever be faithful to their covenant with God?

 One hundred years after exile, the Israelites who had returned to Jerusalem were as evil and

-A final word on the future Messiah
+A Final Word on the Future Messiah

-Day of the Lord
+The Day of the Lord

-Scroll of Remembrance
+The Scroll of Remembrance

 The Sense of an Ending: What is the real last book of the Old Testament?